OSF HealthCare Sacred Heart Medical Center – Urbana

-Heart of Mary Medical Center, now owned by OSF HealthCare, formerly Provena Covenant Medical Center is a 210-bed non-profit hospital in Urbana, Illinois, USA.
+Sacred Heart Medical Center – Urbana is owned by OSF HealthCare, formerly OSF Heart of Mary Medical Center and Provena Covenant Medical Center is a 210-bed non-profit hospital in Urbana, Illinois, USA.
 It is part of the OSF HealthCare System, headquartered in Peoria.
-HMMC is accredited by the Joint Commission and the Commission on Accreditation of Rehabilitation Facilities (CARF).
+The facility is accredited by the Joint Commission and the Commission on Accreditation of Rehabilitation Facilities (CARF).

 History

 The hospital was formed by the merging of two hospitals, Burnham City Hospital and Mercy Hospital, in 1989.
 Burnham City Hospital was founded in 1894 and Mercy Hospital was founded by the Servants of the Holy Heart of Mary in 1919.
 In 1997, the medical center became part of the Provena Health system and was renamed Provena Covenant Medical Center.
+In 2026, the hospital expanded behavioral health services and facility was renamed OSF Sacred Heart Medical Center – Urbana.

 Services

-Key services include regional emergency medical services, in-patient psychiatry, orthopedics, cardiovascular and pulmonary care, cancer care, birthing center, pediatric services, rehabilitation center and a women's health center.
+Key services include regional emergency medical services, in-patient psychiatry, home health, home care and hospice services, with outpatient cardiovascular, obstetrics and gynecology and pediatric clinics.

 Awards

-Heart of Mary Medical Center has been recognized by HealthGrades for total knee replacement and joint replacement surgery.
+As Heart of Mary Medical Center, the facility was recognized by HealthGrades for total knee replacement and joint replacement surgery.